LeHoang510/sample_app/README.md

+## Introduction

+This is a basic social web that have basic functions such as: sign up, log in, log out, post status or image, follow others, ... using framework Ruby on Rails based on the MVC architecture

 ## Getting started

 To get started with the app, clone the repo and then install the needed gems:
 ```
 $ bundle install --without production